danielbyomujuni/WorldSystem/.github/SUGGESTIONS_LIST.md

 #48

-How it would could look like in the end: what we have now:
+How it would could look like in the end:

 ### cmds & perms: